Yes Dakota, I Am a Feminist

-My niece is taking a Women's Study class in high school and asked me if I'd answer 7 questions about equality and feminism, and, it seems, 1 question about a favorite movie.
+My niece took a Women's Studies class in high school and asked me to answer 7 questions about equality and feminism, and, it seems, 1 question about a favorite movie.
 I am a huge fan of my niece and have rarely felt so honored as when I received this request.
 And since this one of my favorite topics, I was glad to reply.

-I'm sharing the answers because I have worked - through writing, reading and talking with people about these issues for 25+ years - to hold these views of feminism which are about equal opportunity and individual development, not about being better than men, or being anti-men.
+I'm sharing the answers because I have worked - through writing, reading and talking with people about these issues my whole thinking and feeling life - to hold these views of feminism which are about equal opportunity and individual development, not about being better than men, or being anti-men.
 I do not believe I need to put others down in order to raise myself up.
 I believe in balance and fairness, and personal responsibility and empowerment.
 It's a little uncomfortable for me to say, like, hey look!
 I think I have some really good ideas here, but... here goes:

 1.)What two words would you use to describe an ideal female?
 2 words for an ideal male?